purduesigbots/ARMS/docs/getting_started.md

 # Getting Started

-### Introduction
-ARMS is a library that greatly simplifies programming the chassis of a vex v5 robot.
-**DISCLAIMER**: This library was designed with standard tank drive bases in mind.
-If your bot has an X-drive, mecanum drive, H-drive, or any other non-standard type of drive, this library will not work without significant modifications (you may be better off writing your own drive code).

 ## Installing ARMS
 1. Download the most recent [template](https://github.com/Marsgate/greenhatlib/releases)
 2. Run this terminal command: `prosv5 c fetch greenhat@1.1.0.zip` (replace with your version number)